 Ignoring the insult in the response and concentrating only the important bits, I respond, “Great!
 Fine!
 We’re in agreement!
 You don’t want me and I don’t want you.
 So why the fuck won’t you just go away?
 Why are you still hanging around?
 Game!
 Point!
 Match!
 Why the hell are you still here!?”
 His voice gets cool and his eyes narrow.

 “Because I know you can’t stand it.
 I know that every time you see me, I make you sick.
 He says he’ll make you forget about me.
 Well, how’s that working out for you?
 Good or bad, I remind you of what once was.
 That’s reason enough for me to never go away.
 Everywhere you look, I’m going to be there somewhere.
 You can change your number; you can fucking leave the state if you want, but I’ll follow you.
 I’ll find you no matter where you go or who you’re with.
 And since your pretty boy billionaire boyfriend can’t get his ‘hands dirty’ with me, well then he doesn’t cause me much concern.”
 What?
 Christian can’t get his hands dirty?
 But Christian said he would never let anyone hurt me.
 What is Edward getting at?

-I must have let the seeds of doubt show on my face because Edward is smirking at me now.
+I must have let the seeds of doubt show on my face because Edward’s smirking at me now.
 That’s what he wanted.
 Whatever his twisted reasoning, he just wants to torture me.
 I see now.
 He’s really not going to go away.
-I’m utterly confused as to why he is completely obsessed with my unhappiness.
-So I ask…
+I’m utterly confused as to why he’s completely obsessed with my unhappiness.
+So, I ask…

 “Why?
 Why are you doing this?
 How does this serve you?
 What do you get from this?”